intel/virtual-storage-manager/INSTALL.md

     - Ceph public network: 192.168.124.0/24
     - Ceph cluster network: 192.168.124.0/24

-So all of the networks just use the same network.
-The configurations in VSM `cluster.manifest` file would then be:
+So all of the networks use the same network, The configurations in `cluster.manifest` file would be:

     [management_addr]
     192.168.124.0/24